-Recruitment and selection methods are two distinct phases with specific methods for hiring professionals.
-Advantages and disadvantages of different recruitment and selection methods are specified in this article.
-Employee’s retention highly depends on the effectiveness of the primary steps of recruitment and selection methods .
-Hiring manager or HR manager should have appropriate knowledge on the techniques of recruitment and selection.
-Otherwise right candidates may not be selected.
+Recruitment and selection are considered as two distinct phases with specific methods for HR professionals.
+This article has specified the advantages and disadvantages of different recruitment and selection methods.
+Employee retention highly depends on the effectiveness of the primary steps of recruitment and selection methods.
+The hiring manager or HR manager should have appropriate knowledge of the techniques of recruitment and selection.
+Otherwise, the right candidates may not be selected.

-The term “recruitment” refers to the first stage in the processes of filling the vacancies in an organization or the process of searching for prospective employees and stimulating and encouraging them to apply for published jobs in an organization.
+The term “recruitment” refers to the first stage in the process of filling the vacancies in an organization by encouraging them to apply for the published position.

-Selection is the process of weeding out unsuitable candidates and finally choosing the most suitable persons out of all the applicants.
-Mostly, selection aims to conduct an interview to evaluate the candidates in order to select an individual for the specified job.
+Selection is the process of cutting out unsuitable candidates and finally choosing the most suitable person for the position from all the applicants.
+Mostly, an interview is conducted to evaluate the candidates for the specified job.

 Types of Recruitment Methods

-There are usually two types of recruitment process from which any organization can select a potential candidate.
-Both the internal and external process can be as below:
+There are habitually two types of recruitment processes from which any organization can select a potential candidate for the position.
+Both the internal and external recruitment processes are described below:

 1) Internal Recruitment

-A vacancy may be filled by a person who is already working at the company in another position, section or department.
-This may provide an opportunity to the existing employee to transfer or promotion who might be interested and competent for the position.
-Actions may be required for internal recruitment method are: distributing announcements for the opening position changes, searching organizational database for competent candidate with skills required to perform the job.
+Through internal recruitment, a vacancy may be filled by a person who is already working in another position, section, or department at the company.
+This may help internal employees to get an opportunity for transfer or promotion.
+Actions that may be required for the internal recruitment method are: distributing announcements for the opening position changes and searching an organizational database for the competent candidate with the skills required to perform the job.

 2) External Recruitment

 This involves the feeling of a vacancy from a source outside the organization.
-The external recruitment method includes the form of disclosure.
 The sources may include the following:

 - Employment agencies